Why Beauty on the Black Panther Red Carpet Is Empowering

 If one hairstyle at the Met Gala made ripples, the Black Panther red carpet beauty is making major waves.
 On one other hand, black celebrities are given the opportunity to claim styling traditions from their culture on the global stage, which lessens the chances of cultural appropriation.
 And, on the other, viewers can marvel at the resulting styles.

-The now-consistent presence of natural hairstyling on the carpet also continues to encourage and empower women with curlier hair to embrace their natural texture, despite past societal pressure to keep hair straight.
+The now-consistent presence of natural hairstyling on the carpet also continues to encourage and empower women with curly or kinky hair to embrace their natural texture, despite past societal pressure to keep hair straight.

 Take a look at the styles that made an impact below!